netdata/go.d.plugin/modules/apache/README.md

 ## Overview

 [Apache](https://httpd.apache.org/) is an open-source HTTP server for modern operating systems including UNIX and Windows.

-This collector gathers metrics from one or more Apache servers, depending on your configuration.
+This collector monitors metrics from one or more Apache servers, depending on your configuration.

 ## Collected metrics